top of page

 Research and Teaching

-Areas
+Areas â€‹

 Philosophy of religion: I focus upon the complex and creative relationship between Christianity and Platonism.
 This is the subject of Christian Platonism: A History (Cambridge, 2021).
-My work has also examined the German Sattelzeit, the tempestuous and fecund period of transition from the early modern to the modern period in numerous articles and the volume Friedrich Heinrich Jacobi and the Ends of Enlightenment (Cambridge, 2023).
+My work has also examined the German Sattelzeit, the tempestuous and fecund period of transition from the early modern to the modern period in numerous articles and the volume Friedrich Heinrich Jacobi and the Ends of the Enlightenment (Cambridge, 2023).

 Religion and aesthetics: I concentrate upon the interaction between poetics, metaphysics and spirituality.
 This is the subject of my work on nature writing, mystical poetics, and Romanticism, including Romanticism and the Re-Invention of Modern Religion (Cambridge, 2019).

 Religion and the environment: Encompassing both philosophy and aesthetics, my current work examines the entanglements between religion, nature and culture, as explored in the Cambridge Companion to Christianity and the Environment (Cambridge, 2023) and Pandemic, Ecology and Theology (Routledge, 2020).
-I am currently writing an examination of post-secular nature, and a consideration of metaphysics and nature.
-These two books form a diptych, the former examining the challenges of our present-day conceptualisation of nature, and the latter exploring the creative recovery of realist metaphysics to reconceptualise the human-nature relationship.

 Background